OpenDataScotland/jkan/_datasets/north+ayrshire+council-housing+land+audit+2021.md

 category:
 - Uncategorised
 date_created: ''
-date_updated: '2022-06-13'
+date_updated: ''
+license: No licence
+maintainer: North Ayrshire Council
-license: "Scottish Planning Policy (SPP) requires that a five-year ongoing effective\
+notes: "<p>Scottish Planning Policy (SPP) requires that a five-year ongoing effective\
   \ land supply is available to meet the identified housing land requirements.
 Planning\
   \ authorities therefore carry out regular monitoring of housing completions and\
   \ the progress of sites through the planning process.
 This is achieved through the\